-One of the special programmes that Northland Foundation coordinates annually is the Countdown Kids Appeal.
-Last year Northlanders raised nearly $90,000 through donations at Countdown supermarkets.
-With the money raised, Child Health has bought all kinds of extra equipment especially designed for children.
+One of the special programmes that Northland Foundation coordinates annually is the Countdown Kids Hospital Appeal.
+Last year the Appeal donated $112,000 to Northland DHB who will purchase all kinds of extra equipment specially designed for children.